david-cortes/cmfrec/README.md

 * C:

-Package can be built as a shared library - see the CMake build file for options:
+Package can be built as a shared library (requires BLAS and LAPACK) - see the CMake build file for options:
 ```
 git clone https://www.github.com/david-cortes/cmfrec.git
 cd cmfrec